sohag1426/billingAccounts/README.md

 ###  # Only account provider can cash out from the account.

 ###  # Each account must have proper Cash In and Cash Out transaction records.
+###  # Account's Module removes operator_price in package table, operators_bills and operators_payments table.

 ### Dashboard Menu
 * Accounts